dbwrush/sudological.github.io/_posts/2024-2-13-CollectCallMapping.md

 If you're interested, here's all the details for making custom levels.

-Currently, _Collect Call_ isn't available to the public, but it should be on Steam in about 3 months!
+Currently, _Collect Call_ isn't available to the public, but it should be on Steam in May!
 If you'd like early access, message me on Discord or by email.
+For now, <a href="https://store.steampowered.com/app/2312270/Collect_Call/">here's the Steam store page</a>.
 The below is copied from the ReadMe for the mapping kit.

 # Collect Call Mapmaking Kit